Table of Contents

 Linux, including notes on distribution specific methods, see Section 2.5, “Installing MySQL on Linux”.

-Hewlett-Packard HP-UX, including the DEPOT package format, see Section 2.7, “Installing MySQL on HP-UX”.
+IBM AIX, see Section 2.7, “Installing MySQL on Solaris”.

 FreeBSD, see Section 2.8, “Installing MySQL on FreeBSD”.

-For instructions on installing MySQL on Microsoft Windows, using either a Zipped binary or an MSI package, see Section 2.3, “Installing MySQL on Microsoft Windows”.
+For instructions on installing MySQL on Microsoft Windows, using either the MySQL Installer or Zipped binary, see Section 2.3, “Installing MySQL on Microsoft Windows”.

 For details and instructions on building MySQL from source code using Microsoft Visual Studio, see Section 2.9, “Installing MySQL from Source”.